srimaln91/go-make/README.md

 ## Version tags

 - If the source code is exactly on a build tag.
 The binary will be created with a clean tag.
 Like `vx.x.x`
 - If the source code is modified and have uncommited changes.
-The build tag will be `vx.x.x-dirty`
+The build tag will be `vx.x.x-dirty` (latest build tag - dirty)
 - If the source code has any untagged changes.
-The build tag will be `vx.x.x-34fdr54`(latest commit SHA)
+The build tag will be `vx.x.x-34fdr54`(latest build tag - latest commit SHA)